Value is all about what a company is worth versus what price it is

 board of directors in years:

-The average tenure for the Future Enterprises board of directors is less than 3 years, this suggests a new board.
+The tenure for the Future Enterprises board of directors is about average.

 Future Enterprises Limited (NSE:FELDVR): Time For A Financial Health Check

 While investors primarily focus on the growth potential and competitive landscape of the small-cap companies, they end up ignoring a key aspect, which could be the biggest threat to its existence: its financial health. … Evaluating financial health as part of your investment thesis is. … We'll look at some basic checks that can form a snapshot the company’s financial strength.

 Such Is Life: How Future Enterprises Shareholders Saw Their Shares Drop 70%

 Long term Future Enterprises Limited (NSE:FELDVR) shareholders know that all too well, since the share price is down considerably over three years. … Given that Future Enterprises only made minimal earnings in the last twelve months, we'll focus on revenue to gauge its business development. … With no profits and falling revenue it is no surprise that investors have been dumping the stock, pushing the price down by 33% per year over that time.

 What Kind Of Shareholder Owns Most Future Enterprises Limited (NSE:FELDVR) Stock?

 If you want to know who really controls Future Enterprises Limited (NSE:FELDVR), then you'll have to look at the makeup of its share registry. … Generally speaking, as a company grows, institutions will increase their ownership. … Future Enterprises is a smaller company with a market capitalization of ₹17b, so it may still be flying under the radar of many institutional investors.